infinum/wordpress-handbook/Development environment/Setting up development environment.md

 When you want to develop a WordPress app, or you are joining a development of an existing project, it is important that you have a local development ready.
 There are number of solutions that can be used.

-If you want to use simple solutions that only include bare minimum (server config), you can use [WAMP](www.wampserver.com/en/), [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html).
+If you want to use simple solutions that only include bare minimum (server config), you can use [WAMP](www.wampserver.com/en/), [MAMP](https://www.mamp.info/en/), [XAMPP](https://www.apachefriends.org/index.html) or [Local by Flywheel](https://local.getflywheel.com/).

-However, we do recommend a more WordPress friendly solutions.
+However, we do recommend more WordPress friendly solutions.
 One such solution is [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
 It is a Vagrant configuration focused on WordPress development.
 The advantage of VVV over MAMP or XAMPP is that it comes bundled with WordPress ready server configuration and software packages such as `php-fpm`, `WP-CLI`, `Composer`, `NodeJs` and other useful packages.

 The advantage of using Vagrant is that it is configured independently of your machine, because it runs on a virtual machine.
 That way everyone on your team will develop on the same environment.